kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_commit_report_evidence_gitlab-mergerequest.md

 title: "kosli commit report evidence gitlab-mergerequest"
 ---

-## kosli commit report evidence gitlab-mergerequest
+# kosli commit report evidence gitlab-mergerequest

-Report a Gitlab merge request evidence for a commit in a Kosli pipeline.

-### Synopsis
+## Synopsis

 Report a Gitlab merge request evidence for a commit in a Kosli pipeline.
 It checks if a merge request exists for the git commit and reports the merge-request evidence to the commit in Kosli.